 1) Education - of healthcare providers and the public, employing AI methodologies;

-2) Personalised Technologies – the development of wearable biosensors for high risk individuals to monitor and alert outreach teams when heat-related diseases are worsening;
+2) Personalized Technologies – the development of wearable biosensors for high risk individuals to monitor and alert outreach teams when heat-related diseases are worsening;

 3) Built Environments - The establishment of movable, energy-independent, Cooling Health Oasis hubs to support community resilience where it is most needed,